tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 }
 ```

-The only required keys are "url" and "version"; the others are optional.
+The required keys are "url", "version" and "signature"; the others are optional.

 "pub_date" if present must be formatted according to [RFC 3339][date and time on the internet: timestamps].